netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/link-ca-certificate-chain.md

 Any certificate that sits between the SSL certificate and the root certificate is called a chain or intermediate certificate.
 The intermediate certificate is the signer or issuer of the SSL certificate.
 The root CA certificate is the signer or issuer of the intermediate certificate.

-If the intermediate certificate is not installed on the server (where the SSL certificate is installed) it may prevent some browsers, mobile devices, and applications,from trusting the SSL certificate.
+If the intermediate certificate is not installed on the server (where the SSL certificate is installed) it may prevent some browsers, mobile devices, and applications from trusting the SSL certificate.
 To make the SSL certificate compatible with all clients, it is necessary that the intermediate certificate is installed.

 ![Certificate Chain](../media/cert-chain.jpg)